rackerlabs/design-system/_docs/style/interactive-states.md

 ### Selected styles

-Selected styles are most often used for selectable controls, like Checkboxes.
-However, some selected styles can also be used for other controls like text inputs or dropdowns.
+Selected styles are most often used for selectable controls, like checkboxes.
+However, some selected styles can also be used for other controls like text inputs or drop-down selectors.

-Not all state styles have to be applied.
-For example, text inputs use the Selected Focused style for their focused state, but they do not use any of the other three styles..
+You are not required to apply all selected styles to an input or control.
+For example, text inputs use the selected focused style for the focused state, but they do not use any of the other three styles.

 {% endcolumn %}